Nervous about the SAT or ACT?

 How mindset affects Digital SAT and ACT Performance

-Elsewhere, my blog has discussed the foundations of SAT/ACT prep: having the right study plancreating and sticking to a testing timeline so you get the high score you need (without burning out), developing clear ACT or SAT goals, and learning the actual content and strategies particular to those two exams.
+Elsewhere, my blog has explored the foundations of SAT/ACT prep: having the right study plancreating and actually pursuing a testing timeline so you get the high score you need (without peaking too early), developing clear ACT or SAT goals, and learning the actual content and strategies necessary for your exam of choice.

 Test Anxiety Definition

 Please note: I am not a doctor.
-If you need medical or psychiatric help, please find the appropriate professional.
+If you need medical or psychiatric help, please contact an appropriate professional.

-It would be pretty unusual if you didn’t feel at least a little nervous when you sat down in the testing center to take your first Digital SAT or ACT.
-A bit of jitters?
+It would be, frankly, pretty weird if you didn’t feel at least a little anxious when you sat down in the testing center to take your first Digital SAT or ACT.
+An activated, shaky feeling in your hands?
 A slightly elevated heart rate?
-These are not necessarily test anxiety.
+These are not necessarily extreme enough to qualify as test anxiety per se.

-Instead, test anxiety is: an extremely intense form of performance anxiety, often characterized by paralyzing feelings of fear, worry, or dread.
-Unfortunately, all of those negative emotions can sometimes manifest in physical symptoms, like a racing heart, sweaty palms, feeling sick to your stomach, or your brain going as blank as a Minnesota field after a snowstorm when trying to answer a type of question you’re sure you’ve studied for.
+Instead, test anxiety is: an extremely intense form of performance anxiety, often characterized by all-consuming feelings of fear, worry, or dread.
+Unfortunately, all of those negative emotions can sometimes manifest in physical symptoms, like a racing heart, sweaty palms, feeling sick to your stomach, or your brain going as blank as a new sheet of paper…even when you’re working on a type of question you definitely prepped for a hundred times.

 a silhouette of a person with short hair resting their head against their fists.
 It is a gesture of distress

-Over the course of my 15+ year career as a test prep instructor, I’ve discovered that the students most prone to Test Anxiety typically fall into one of two categories: the “Perfectionists” and the “Slackers.”
+Over the course of my 16+ year career as a test prep expert, I’ve observed that the students most subject to Test Anxiety typically fall into one of two categories: the “Perfectionists” and the “Slackers.”

 Perfectionists and test-day nerves

-For the Perfectionist, dealing with Test Anxiety is a mental game.
-One you CAN learn to win.
+For the Perfectionist, beating Test Anxiety is a mental game.
+One you CAN win, with the proper strategy.
 I’ve helped many students do so over the years.

 Procrastinators and test anxiety

-The Slackers/Procrastinators, by contrast, experience a strain of Test Anxiety that is justified in some ways—because they actually have shown up to test day less prepared than they could and should be.
+The Slackers/Procrastinators, by contrast, experience a flavor of Test Anxiety that is not entirely irrational—because they actually do arrive at test day less prepared than they could and should be.

-But even though there’s some material reality to the Slacker’s test anxiety—unlike the purely psychological ordeal of the Perfectionist—there’s a vicious cycle to the Slacker’s negative thought patterns that soon makes things even worse.
-After all, if you truly AREN’T prepared, DON’T have a thorough understanding of the test’s structure, sections, content, strategies, or goal—of COURSE you’ll have to deal with a negative internal monologue about how badly you’re going to flub it!
+But even though there’s some material truth behind the Slacker’s test anxiety—unlike the purely psychological ordeal of the Perfectionist—there’s also a doom spiral quality to the Slacker’s thinking that soon makes things even worse.
+After all, if you truly AREN’T prepared, DON’T have a thorough understanding of the test’s structure, sections, content, strategies, or goal—of COURSE you’ll have to deal with a negative internal monologue about what a bad score you’re going to get!

-As you might guess, the Procrastinators are the opposite of the Perfectionists in some ways: rather than studying for five hours a day, seven days a week, the Slackers aren’t ready for the test because they kicked the can down the road when it comes to studying, waiting until the last minute to hit the books/hire a tutor (if they do so at all).
+As you might guess, the Procrastinators are the opposite of the Perfectionists in some ways: rather than studying for five hours a day, seven days a week, the Slackers aren’t ready for the test because they tried to avoid and delay studying as long as possible, waiting until the eleventh hour to hit the books/hire a tutor (if they even do so at all).

-What drives someone to procrastinate this intensely?
-While I don’t myself fall into this category, I’ve had many students who did (before they developed a study strategy with me, that is).
-And I’ve noticed that they often don’t study early and often because they just don’t see the point.
-I mean, why put in all that work if they truly believe they won’t get a good score, or eventually get into the college they want to attend?
-That’s a waste of precious energy and time they’d rather spend on Snapchat or Halo.
+What drives someone to such acrobatic feats of procrastination?
+I’ve encountered plenty of students who fit this bill (before I got them in shape with a custom study strategy, that is).
+And I’ve noticed that they often don’t study early and often because they feel like it’s pointless.
+I mean, why bother putting themselves through the paces if they truly believe they won’t get a good score, or eventually get into the college they want to attend?
+That’s a waste of precious energy and time they’d rather spend on Instagram or Call of Duty.

 A variation on this is when a Slacker avoids studying because they can’t see how the work of test prep brings them to a certain big-picture outcome they want.
 Problem sets and drills sound like a lot of extra work….and what’s the point in going through all of that?
 Life’s too short!
 You’re only young once!

-But that brings us to the good news here: if Slackers can learn to connect the sometimes-tedious work of test prep with their long-term academic and career dreams, they can escape the toxic tendrils of negativity and get started on prep.
+But that brings us to the good news here: if Slackers can learn to see how the sometimes-tough work of test prep helps unlock their long-term academic and career dreams, they can escape the damaging influence of who-cares thinking and take the first steps towards the scores they’re capable of.

 Person flipping long hair on bed with books falling around them